JimKw1kX/ChatGPT-Discord-bot/README.md

 # Disclaimer:warning:: This tool is for educational purposes only!

-This tool leverages the [text-davinci-003](https://platform.openai.com/docs/models/gpt-3-5) API model and it does not restric malicious contents referring to this [blog](https://arstechnica.com/information-technology/2023/02/now-open-fee-based-telegram-service-that-uses-chatgpt-to-generate-malware/).
+This tool leverages the [text-davinci-003](https://platform.openai.com/docs/models/gpt-3-5) API model that does not restric malicious contents referring to this [blog](https://arstechnica.com/information-technology/2023/02/now-open-fee-based-telegram-service-that-uses-chatgpt-to-generate-malware/).

 You will need to add a API key from your OpenAI account as blow shown